ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

      - %UserProfile%\.aws\credentials:/home/airflow/.aws/credentials:ro
     ```

+1. Increase CPU and Memory in Docker Desktop resource settings to whatever you think your PC can handle.

+1. Run the following.
+You may be able to skip this step if you're not on linux.
+See [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) for more details.

+    ```bash
+    cd ~/Reddit-API-Pipeline/airflow

+    # Create folders required by airflow.
+    # dags folder has already been created, and
+    # contains the dag script utilised by Airflow
+    mkdir -p ./logs ./plugins

+    # This Airflow quick-start needs to know your
+    # host user id
+    echo -e "AIRFLOW_UID=$(id -u)" > .env
+    ```

+1. Initialise the airflow database.
+This will take a few minutes.

+    ```bash
+    docker-compose up airflow-init
+    ```

     * Here we are specifying a volume, so when we run our container, the folder where our AWS credentials are stored will be "synced" with a folder on our container.
 This will allow our Docker container to find the AWS credentials and successfully run our scripts.

-1. Increase CPU and Memory in Docker Desktop settings to whatever you think your PC can handle.

 1. Create our Airflow containers.
 This will take several minutes.